Cameron, financier and Hancock discussed NHS payment scheme over ‘private drink’ - The Courier

 Mr Greensill’s firm at the time wanted to introduce a flexible scheme to pay doctors and nurses either daily or weekly.

-The NHS went on to announce in October last year that Earnd, a mobile app that was then a division of Greensill, would be available free-of-charge to NHS employees to access their pay.
+NHS SBS, a joint venture between the Department of Health and Social Care (DHSC) and a French IT firm, went on to announce in October last year that Earnd, a mobile app that was then a division of Greensill, would be available free-of-charge to NHS employees to access their pay.

 “Matt acted in entirely the correct way – he updated officials on the business that was discussed, as is appropriate,” the friend said.